First blood to Hamilton in 2017 F1 season

 - Daniel Ricciardo spins out

-(CNN)Lewis Hamilton edged out a "fired up" Sebastian Vettel for Ferrari to claim pole for the season-opening Australian Grand Prix in Melbourne Saturday.
+(CNN)Lewis Hamilton edged out a "fired up" Sebastian Vettel for a resurgent Ferrari to claim pole for the season-opening Australian Grand Prix in Melbourne Saturday.

 Hamilton's new Mercedes teammate Valtteri Bottas was third fastest, but there was disappointment for home hope Daniel Ricciardo, who spun off in his Red Bull in the final qualifying session.